veeto

 Summary

-The bill provides hospitals flexibility in how employee names appear on badges, allowing four options: full first and last names, first name with last initial, first initial with last name, or either first or last name alone.
-This approach aims to balance professional identification needs with employee privacy and safety concerns.
-Hospitals may exempt staff from wearing identification tags when necessary to protect employee safety.
+The bill provides hospitals flexibility in how employee names appear on identification badges, allowing four options: full first and last name, first name with last initial, first initial with last name, or either first or last name alone.
+This approach aims to balance professional identification standards with employee privacy and safety concerns, particularly in psychiatric settings where existing regulations permit practitioners to forgo name tags due to security considerations.

 Key Dates